valantic/eslint-config-valantic/README.md

 #### Linter for tests

-The test files of Ember.js are mostly created automatically and don't always follow owr standards.
+The test files of Ember.js are mostly created automatically and don't always follow own standards.
 Therefore you should loosen the rules a bit inside the ```./tests``` folder a bit

 ```
 // ./tests/.eslintrc.js